dotnet/docs/docs/core/tools/dotnet-format.md

 #### Description

 The `dotnet format whitespace` subcommand will only run formatting rules associated with whitespace formatting.
-For a complete list of possible formatting options that you can specify in your *.editorconfig* file see the [whitespace formatting documentation](/visualstudio/ide/reference/options-text-editor-csharp-formatting).
+For a complete list of possible formatting options that you can specify in your *.editorconfig* file, see the [whitespace formatting documentation](/visualstudio/ide/reference/options-text-editor-csharp-formatting).

 ### Style